 This day for me was the hardest I think, however everyone is different and some people in my group breezed through.
 From camp it was a long walk to the highest point of our trek.
 It took just over 3 hours, but bare in mind my group was crazy fit and ridiculously fast.
 I was always lingering near the back, but the rest of the group gave me the motivation to really plough through!

 The hike up gives you some amazing views of the huge Salkantay looming ahead.
 The clouds would shroud and reveal the mountain quickly, so sometimes we could see the top and other times you wouldn’t know it was there.
+The views on this day are honestly some of the most magical I have ever seen.

 Once at the top, and when I had finally caught my breath, I felt a huge sense of achievement.
 Here I was at 4600 metres above sea level, the highest I had ever been outside of an airplane!
 Our guide performed a little ceremony with rocks and coca leaves here, and passed round some “Inca Tequila”, which was a great touch!
 Every so often we would hear a great crack of falling rocks or melting snow.